Conductor for a weekend: James Feddeck takes on the VSO

-When conductor James Feddeck meets the musicians of the Vermont Symphony Orchestra next week to prepare for Burlington and Rutland concerts, it will be for the first time.
+When conductor James Feddeck meets the musicians of the Vermont Symphony Orchestra to prepare for Burlington and Rutland concerts, it will be for the first time.
 Guest conducting can be daunting.

 “You know, it’s very fast,” Feddeck explained from Milan, Italy, where he is also conducting.